mrcepid-rap/mrcepid-collapsevariants/Readme.md

 #### Resource Files

-This app does not have any external dependencies.
+This applet does not have any external dependencies.

 ## Methodology